 Exposure analysis

-The preceding analysis shows that the release of volatile hydrocarbons from the loading on inland barges with a commercial HFO does not result in personal exposures that exceed the most relevant OEL of 100 mg/m3.
+The preceding analysis shows that the release of volatile hydrocarbons from the loading on inland barges with a commercial HFO as surveyed in this project did not result in personal exposures that exceed the most relevant OEL of 100 mg/m3.
 Whereas, the use of cutter stocks containing lower molecular weight hydrocarbons was presumed to cause elevated emissions, these C9–C28 congeners were not released at particularly high levels.
 This may be due in part to the vapour pressure depression that occurs when they are blended into an HFO residuum from a refinery.
 Under these circumstances the vapour pressure of each component is essentially reduced as predicted by Raoult’s law.
 Unfortunately, the exact magnitude of the vapour pressure depression cannot be calculated due to the myriad of components in an HFO and the need to know the mole fraction of each component in the mixture.
 Measurement of personal exposures to total (vapour and aerosol) hydrocarbons did not result in any exposure measurements greater than 16 mg/m3.
 As shown in Table 15, the safety margin for total hydrocarbon exposures, not corrected for durations other than 8 hours, relative to an OEL of 100 mg/m3 ranged from 16 to 380.

 Table 15 Comparison of personal monitoring measurements with applicable occupational exposure limits.